 Our procedures also involve monitoring compliance by the sub-advisors of the proxy-voting guidelines on an on-going basis and require us to report any non-compliance to our Investment Controls Committee for review and recommendation.

 Although we do not expect to be called on to vote proxies for the Funds, if that were to occur, we would vote such proxies on a case-by-case basis, following the guiding principle and, where appropriate, taking into consideration the principles in the proxy voting policies of the sub-advisor of the Fund.

-CAMI, a wholly-owned subsidiary of CIBC, always aims to act in the best interest of clients when voting proxies.
-To address perceived potential conflicts of interest, CAMI has decided to rely exclusively on an outside independent proxy advisor when dealing with proxy voting for CIBC and CIBC related companies.
-However, CAMI will exercise its judgement to vote proxies in the best interests of clients with respect to a company where CIBC or CIBC related companies are providing advice, funding, or underwriting services.
-In this case, there are "ethical walls" designed to prevent undue influence between CAMI on one hand, and CIBC and CIBC related companies on the other hand.
-Moreover, CAMI will assess on an annual basis whether its outside independent proxy advisor remains independent and assess its ability to make recommendations for voting proxies in an impartial manner and in the best interest of CAMI's clients.
+CAMI, a wholly owned subsidiary of CIBC, always aims to act in the best interest of unitholders when voting proxies.
+To address perceived potential conflicts of interest, CAMI relies on an outside independent proxy advisor when dealing with proxy voting for CIBC and CIBC related companies.
+However, CAMI will exercise its judgement to vote proxies in the best interest of unitholders with respect to a company where CIBC or CIBC related companies are providing advice, funding, or underwriting services.
+In this case, there are “ethical walls” designed to prevent undue influence between CAMI on one hand and CIBC and CIBC-related companies on the other hand.
+Moreover, CAMI will assess annually whether its outside independent proxy advisor remains independent and able to make recommendations for voting proxies in an impartial manner and in the best interest of CAMI’s unitholders.
 Any changes to the proxy advisor or guidelines, with respect to voting in CIBC and CIBC related parties, are presented to and reviewed by the CIBC Independent Review Committee.

 The policies and procedures of the Funds and the sub-advisors related to voting rights for the Funds are available on request, at no cost, by calling us or by writing to the appropriate address below.